Modern apartment or condo building with balconies and skylights surrounded by trees.

 • Poorly maintained: Because landlords are limited in how much they can require in rent, they may be less willing to maintain or upgrade their rentals.

-• Illegal: For better or worse, many states and cities have banned rent control.
+• Illegal in some areas: For better or worse, many states and cities have banned rent control.
 This makes it harder to find affordable rental housing and impossible for municipalities to offer rent-controlled properties.

 Take the first step toward buying a house.